Let's train! How does a pull-up go?

 Man on pull-up bar

-If this is still too difficult, our NEOLYMP Pull-up-Bänder will help you.
+If that is still too difficult, our NEOLYMP fitness bands can help you.
 You can thread them through the ring positioned in the middle and place one leg inside.
-Now hold the bar in an overhand grip with one leg bent in the band and the other on the floor.
-If you now perform a pull-up, you will notice that it is much easier for you.
+Even now, you hold the bar with an overhand grip, one leg bent in the band, and the other remains on the floor.
+When you now perform a pull-up, you will notice that it is much easier for you.
 And you are absolutely right, because our bands support your pull-up and reduce the effort.
-But you can decide for yourself how strong the band should be.
+But how strong the band should be is up to you.
 The stronger the band, the easier the exercise.
 Keep training and try again and again.
-You'll be able to do your pull-up without any bands very soon - we promise!
-The best thing we can give you to take with you is this: Never lose motivation.
+You will be able to do your pull-up without bands very soon – promised!
+The best advice we can give you is this: Never lose motivation.

-Finally, we'll explain the 4 possible grip positions.
+Finally, we explain the 4 possible grip positions.
 Try them all and find out which one suits you best.

-• Shoulder wide overhand grip: In this variation you grip the bar shoulder wide from above, i.e. the backs of your hands point towards you.
-The broad back muscle does most of the work here.
-The shoulders are also trained, but less strongly.
+• Shoulder-width overhand grip: In this variant, you grip the bar shoulder-width from above, meaning the backs of your hands face you.
+The latissimus dorsi does most of the work here.
+The shoulders are also trained, but less intensely.

-• Shoulder wide underhand grip: Here you grip the bar from below with the palms facing you.
+• Shoulder-width underhand grip: Here you grip the bar from below, palms facing you.
 The underhand grip activates the biceps more.
-The broad back muscle (latissimus) is also involved in the movement.
+The latissimus dorsi is also involved in the movement.

-• Wide overhand grip: In the wide overhand grip, you hold the bar wider than shoulder-width, with the backs of your hands facing you.
+• Wide overhand grip: With the wide overhand grip, you grasp the bar wider than shoulder-width, backs of the hands facing you.
 The shoulders are strongly activated here, as well as the latissimus.

-• Hammer grip: To do the hammer grip you need two parallel bars.
-The palms of your hands should face each other.
-If you grip very tightly, the biceps are especially active.
-The further apart the two bars are, the more effectively your latissimus is trained.
+• Hammer grip: To do the hammer grip, you need two parallel bars.
+The palms face each other.
+If you grip very close, the biceps are especially active.
+The wider apart the two bars are, the more effectively your latissimus is trained.

-Tip: I myself am very small and actually always put a stool under the bar so that I can grip the bar well right at the start.
+Tip: I am very short myself and actually always put a stool under the bar so that I can grip the bar well right from the start.